+in terms of geometric invariants of orders in quadratic number fields.
+This extends the question considered by Gauss in three ways: we consider all quadratic forms, and not only the positive definite ones; we consider all isometries, and not only proper ones; we consider discriminants $n$ that are not fundamental.

-Let $k = \Q(\sqrt{d})$ be a quadratic field with discriminant $\Delta_k$; here $d \not\in \{ 0, 1 \}$ is a square-free integer.
-Gauss showed in his famous {\emph{Disquisitiones Arithmeticae}} \cite{Gau} that the narrow class group $\mathrm{Pic}^+(\CO_k)$ of $k$, properly (i.e., with $\det = 1$ isomorphisms) classifies binary integral quadratic forms of discriminant $\Delta_k$.
-A modern perspective on this classical idea, used in the 1980's by Ono~\cite{Ono2} for number fields and extended by Morishita~\cite{Mor} to general global fields, observes that the integral model of the norm torus associated to $k/\Q$, induced by the ring extension $\CO_k/\Z$, is the special orthogonal group of the associated integral norm form $q_d$, and that its first flat cohomology set over $\Z$ classifies binary integral quadratic forms of discriminant $\Delta_k$.
-Analogously, the first Nisnevich cohomology set classifies forms in the principal genus.
-In this paper we extend this approach to arbitrary quadratic orders $\CO \subseteq \CO_k$ and then use flat cohomology, including a recent result of Gille~\cite{Gil}, to obtain a total classification (not up to proper isomorphism), in terms of the Picard group $\Pic \CO$, of integral forms that are locally isomorphic for the flat topology to the norm form associated to certain orders $\CO/\Z$.
+A modern perspective on these classical ideas, used in the 1980's by Ono~\cite{Ono} for number fields and extended by Morishita~\cite{Mor} to general global fields, identifies $\cl^+(\Dl(q_d))$ with $H^1_\fl(\Z,\Od^+)$, where $\Od^+$ is the \emph{special orthogonal group} of $q_d$.
+This flat cohomology, which {\emph{a priori}} is a pointed set but is an abelian group since $\Od^+$ is commutative, classifies all integral binary forms that are locally isomorphic to $q_d$ in the flat (i.e.~fppf) topology modulo proper isometries.
+Analogously, the first Nisnevich cohomology set classifies forms in the principal genus of $q_d$.
+We extend this approach to arbitrary quadratic orders $\CO \subseteq \CO_k$ and obtain a classification, in terms of the Picard group $\Pic \CO$, of isomorphism classes (not just proper isomorphism classes) of integral forms that are locally isomorphic in the flat topology to the norm form associated with $\CO$.